jbodika/CART210-glossary/keywords/crowdsourcing.md

 - **Content Creation & Curation:** Wikipedia relies on crowdsourced knowledge, while platforms like Fiverr and 99designs offer freelance creative work.[^lebraty13crowdsourcing]
 - **Business & Innovation:** Companies like LEGO leverage user-generated ideas for new product designs, and crowdfunding platforms such as Kickstarter enable community-driven funding for creative projects[^halton24wisdom]

-### Brief History
-One of the first uses of crowdsourcing was used in 1714.
-After losing 5 navy vessels and many lives, the British government offered a prize of £20,000 (£3 million today) if someone could find a way to accurately measure longitude while at sea.
-John Harrison created the H1 Marine Timekeeper to solve that problem.[^lebraty13crowdsourcing]

-Crowdsourcing was used many times after that all over the world but the term was finally coined by Jeff Howe in 2006 while he was presenting an article about how the internet was being used to outsource jobs to the general population or “crowd”.
-The article was titled “The Rise of Crowdsourcing” and was published in June 2006 by Wired.[^howe06rise]

-Modern digital crowdsourcing was pioneered by Luis von Ahn, the creator of ReCAPTCHA and Duolingo, which leverage human input for AI training and translation.[^halton24wisdom] Today, crowdsourcing is used in so many different ways and is a fundamental part of many industries and will continue to play an important role in our world as it evolves further.

 ![Crowdsourcing](images/crowdsourcing-lapierrefurtado.png)